dials/dials/doc/sphinx/documentation/tutorials/processing_in_detail_betalactamase.rst

 nativigate to the section "scaling model plots" and take a look.

 What is immediately apparent is the periodic nature of the scale term, with peaks and troughs 90° apart.
-This indicates that the illumated volume was changing significantly during the experiment: a reflection would be measured as almost twice as intense if it was measured at rotation angle of ~120° compared to at ~210°.
+This indicates that the illuminated volume was changing significantly during the experiment: a reflection would be measured as almost twice as intense if it was measured at rotation angle of ~120° compared to at ~210°.
 The absorption surface also shows a similar periodicity, as may be expected.